 Do you shop at the Dollar Tree?
 Well, they have these adorable pinwheels there that can be used for games to practice word study AND comprehension.
 Jenny from Luckeyfrog’s Lilypad shared this clever idea about a year ago, and it hit me that it could easily be adapted to word study too.
 Kids spin it, pinch it, and make as many words as possible with the word family.

 This game is great for any time of year.
 It’s called Web of Words.
 Students play it like Pin the Tail on the Donkey.
 They close eyes, pick a card, and make as many words as possible on their dry erase boards.

 Speaking of the Dollar Tree, I also picked up this soccerball and made this long vowel patterns game.
 Students toss the ball to each other and make words with the pattern their right thumb touches (or left pinky…you choose).
 Students use phonemes for word building skills.

 Pong has a few options.
 You can create bingo boards with real and pseudo words using the long vowel word families on these balls.
 You could also have students select the ping-pong balls, give them one minute to create as many words as they can and award points based upon how many words are formed.
 Both build the student’s decoding and word analysis skills.

-The last game I am going to share is called Parking Lot.
-Students place word family cards for short vowels (CVC patterns), long vowels (CVCe, CVVC) or diphthongs (aw/au, ow/ou, oi/oy) face down and take turns drawing them.
-Students make three words with the ending sounds and mark the corresponding sound with their markers (I picked up transportation themed erasers I plan to use, but matchbox cards would be cute too.)
+The last phonics game I am going to share is called Parking Lot.
+Students place word family cards for short vowels (CVC patterns), long vowels (CVCe, CVVC) or diphthongs (aw/au, ow/ou, oi/oy) face down.
+Then they take turns drawing them.
+Once drawn, the student builds three words with the ending sounds.
+If successful, he/she marks the corresponding sound with their markers.
+I picked up transportation themed erasers at the Dollar Tree to use as our markers, but matchbox cards would be cute too.
 If you want to be cheaper, you could also use markers you have on hand too.